kahunacohen/real-world-fp/README.md

 ```

 We've taken out the `write` method and added a `parse` method that's generally useful. `parse` saves the parsed data structure
-as internal state (`this.parsedData`) and returns an instance of SalaryReporter.
+as internal state (`this.parsedData`) and returns an instance of `SalaryReporter`.
 We could test it like this:

 ```js
 describe("SalaryReporter", () => {